xrl/deal-with-it/scripts/md/slides.md

 title: What is Chef not?

-A simple script runner
+It's not a *simple* script runner

 It's not a remote shell command runner with callbacks

 (I'm looking at you Capistrano)

 ---

-title: What is Chef?

-The kitchen sink for bringing up and managing servers

-Commercially supported by OpsCode

----

 title: Who Uses Chef?

+- Travis CI
+- Facebook
+- Indiegogo
+- Cheezburger
+- Splunk

-Travis CI, Facebook, Indiegogo, Cheezburger, Splunk, many others
+many others

 ---